 As you might know, there is an ACD module in our platform.
 It represents the call queues functionality, which implies the creation of call centers.
-It is partly true because the ACD module can be used to build a simple call center within half an hour but it's not appropriate for complex cases with an advanced custom logic.
+It is partly true because the ACD module can be used to build a simple call center within half an hour, but it's not appropriate for complex cases with advanced custom logic.
 Still, ACD has its application as a reliable call distribution mechanism.

 The ACD module deals with the Queue concept.
-The calls are served by operators, which could have various statuses: Ready, DND (do-not-disturb), Online, Offline, etc. We're glad to introduce new ways of processing statuses with Web SDK and HTTP API.
+The calls are served by operators, which could have various statuses: Ready, DND (do-not-disturb), Online, Offline, etc. We're glad to introduce new ways of processing statuses with Web SDK and HTTP Management API.